Last updated: April 2026

 A DJ won’t have the burden of large guitar amplifiers, drum kits, keyboards and other things that can take up space.
 This means that they can squeeze into spaces that large acts simply cannot!

-They can manage affectively manage volume levels
+They can effectively manage volume levels

 Due to there being no acoustic instruments used in a DJ’s set, they can manage their sound levels much more effectively than a live band.